-In English, one way to express ownership is to put an apostrophe-s on the end of the owned noun, for example John's house.
-You can do the same in Egyptian.
-For masculine nouns, the ending does not change: for feminine nouns that end with a_ao ــَة, the ending changes to it_io ــِة which is written the same but the t-marbuta at the end is pronounced as a t.
+The genitive is used to express ownership.
+In English, the most common way is to put an apostrophe-s on the end of the owned noun, for example John's house.
+It is similar in Egyptian.
+For masculine nouns, the ending does not change: for feminine nouns that end with -a_ao ــَة, the ending changes to -it_io ــِة which is written the same but the t-marbuta at the end is pronounced as a t.

 You can also express the genitive using the word of.
 For example, you could say the house of John, although the 's form is usually preferred when expressing ownership. of can also be used to express a quantity or a package of something: the genitive is also used in Egyptian.

-In English, you can also express ownership with a possessive pronoun, for example my, your, his.
-In Egyptian, you add a posessive pronoun suffix to the end of the owned noun.
-When you add a suffix to a feminine noun, the a_ao ــَة if converted to a _at, both in writing and speech.
+In English, you can also express ownership with a possessive determiner, for example my, your, his.
+In Egyptian, you add a posessive suffix to the end of the owned noun.
+When you add a suffix to a feminine noun, the -a_ao ــَة is converted to a -it-_it_ ــِتـ, both in writing and speech.
 Here are some examples:

 |English||on its own||with pronoun|

 You can describe a noun using another noun, for example to say what material it is made from.
-The qualifying noun is always singular.
-If the main noun is preceded by iliil_ ا ِلـ the qualifying noun is also preceded by iliil_ ا ِلـ.
-Note that adding iliil_ ا ِلـ to a word affects the pronunciation if it begins with a sun letter.
+The qualifying noun is placed after the main noun, and is always singular.
+If the main noun is preceded by il-iil_ ا ِلـ the qualifying noun is also preceded by il-iil_ ا ِلـ.
+Note that adding il-iil_ ا ِلـ to a word affects the pronunciation if it begins with a sun letter.